Putin Calls Ukrainian Statehood a Fiction. History Suggests Otherwise. - Mind Of The Geek

 Parts of modern-day Ukraine did indeed reside for centuries within the Russian empire.
 But other parts in the west fell under the jurisdiction of the Austro-Hungarian empire, Poland or Lithuania.

-“Putin’s argument today that Ukraine is historically subsumed by Russia is just not right,” said Cliff Kupchan, chairman of the Eurasia Group, a political risk consulting organization.
-While the themes of Mr. Putin’s speech were not new for the Russian leader, Mr. Kupchan said, “the breadth and vehemence with which he went after all things Ukrainian was remarkable.”
+“Putin’s argument today that Ukraine is historically subsumed by Russia is just not right,” said Cliff Kupchan, chair of the Eurasia Group, a political risk consulting organization.
+While the themes of Putin’s speech were not new for the Russian leader, Kupchan said, “the breadth and vehemence with which he went after all things Ukrainian was remarkable.”

 “This is just madness,” he said.